USF-Computer-Networking/lanchat-yousongzhang/README.md

 Function:
 1.  show list of IP and Mac of hosts in the same LAN
 2.  send message by UDP packet
-3.  send message by listen UDP packet
+3.  recieve message by listen UDP packet

 # how to install